 Having a will is one of the most important things you could do right now to take care of your family.
 If you don’t have a will, you might want to think about investing the time to take care of putting one in place, especially if you have kids.

 Your will can protect your spouse, children, and assets.
 It will also pinpoint exactly how you would like to have things handled after you pass.
 If you don’t have one, make a point of putting one in place before year end.
 If you already have one, take time to review and make any needed updates (adding children, etc.) before the start of the New Year.

 Make any 529 Contributions

 If you are saving for your child’s college expenses, a 529 plan contribution can be a wonderful way to reduce your state tax liability.
 However… like other investment vehicles, you will have to make those last minute contributions before April.
 I like to make any and every attempt to do it by year end though – at least for me, my mind can wrap around a calendar year easier.
 Plus it allows me to start the new year fresh and clean with goals for greater contributions for the next tax year.

-One of the best avenues to take before year-end is that of sitting down with your financial advisor, or tax professional — after discussing these year-end goals with your spouse, it’s almost a necessity to put them into action with that professional.
+One of the best avenues to take before year-end is that of sitting down with your financial advisor, or tax professional.
+After discussing these year end money moves with your spouse, it’s almost a necessity to put them into action with that professional.
 Not only will it be a step in the right direction before the New Year, it’ll give you peace of mind as the current year comes to a close.